padaiyal/goWiki/Objects.md

  - Go does not have classes.
  - Go uses `structs` with associated methods.
- - Structs are simplified implementation of classes
+ - Structs are simplified implementation of classes.
-  - A collection of data
+   - A collection of data.
-  - No inheritance
+   - No inheritance .
-  - No constructors
+   - No constructors.
-  - No generics
+   - No generics.